-For studio art credit, the student must submit a portfolio of representative pieces from the course for which credit is sought.
-The Academic Dean will conduct an evaluation of the studio art pieces and will determine the student’s placement within the American Academy of Art’s curriculum based upon the comparability of course learning outcomes and the skill level demonstrated.
+- For studio art credit, the student must submit a portfolio of representative pieces from the course for which credit is sought.
+The Academic Dean will conduct an evaluation of the studio art pieces and will determine the student’s placement within the American Academy of Art College’s curriculum based upon the comparability of course learning outcomes and the skill level demonstrated.

-Credit will be awarded for the College Board Advance Placement Program for students receiving a 4 or higher proficiency level on the Score Report for Colleges and Universities.
-A maximum of 6 credits will be awarded for those exams that are equivalent to the Academy’s Humanities and Science requirements.
+Credit will be awarded from the College Board Advance Placement Program for students receiving a 3 or higher proficiency level on the Score Report for Colleges and Universities.

-All students must complete 30 of the last 60 credit hours at the American Academy of Art.
+- All students must complete 30 of the last 60 credit hours at the American Academy of Art College.